STUDY notes on page or enter key words or use above links

 GCSE Physics notes: Friction, drag effects and terminal velocity

-3. Acceleration, friction, drag effects and terminal velocity
+3. Acceleration, deceleration, friction, drag effects and terminal velocity

 Doc Brown's Physics Revision Notes

 Suitable for GCSE/IGCSE Physics/Science courses or their equivalent

 This page will help answer questions such as ...

 What causes the drag effect in fluids?
 What is air resistance?
 What has it got to do with friction?
 What do we mean by 'terminal velocity?
 Describe an experiment to illustrate terminal velocity?
 How and why does a parachute work?

 (a) Friction and motion (solid surface contact and objects moving through a fluid)

 You first appreciate friction when two solid surfaces rub together.
 When you pull a heavy object across the floor you experience the resistive force between the two surfaces.
 This resistive force is called friction and is caused by the atoms of the two surfaces bumping in to each other from opposite directions.
 The moment you stop applying a force, the dragged object ceases moving immediately.

 The force of friction always acts in the opposite direction to an object's movement and it can involve ANY type of surface contact effect.